roshan-gh/expense-tracker/README.md

-# expense-tracker
+# Expense Tracker React App
-allows you to monitor your expenses.
+It allows you to monitor your expenses.